berthoerizal/berthoerizal/README.md

 ### Hi there 👋
-I'am Bertho Erizal.
-I have understanding about Backend Engineer for building websites.
-I'am interest to learn new knowledge about programming because there are systems that can be developed and studied as a challenge to increase my experience.
+I am Bertho Erizal, a Backend Engineer with expertise in building websites.
+I am eager to learn new programming knowledge, as developing and studying new systems presents a valuable challenge and an opportunity to enhance my experience.

 -----